spring-cloud-samples/brewery/acceptance-tests/README.md

 # Brewery Acceptance Tests

-Tests that check various Spring Cloud functionalities on the Brewey project.
+Tests that check various Spring Cloud functionalities on the Brewery project.

 ## What are we testing?

 Service Discovery (do applications talk to each other properly)

 - Zookeeper
-- Eureka *
+- Eureka
-- Consul *
+- Consul

-Tracing (does tracing work properly)
+Tracing (does request instrumentalization work properly)

-- Sleuth
+- Sleuth with Zipkin
-- Zipkin *
+- Sleuth Stream with Zipkin

-(*) in progress

 ## How to run it?